mikenewbuild/mikefallows/posts/making-this-website.md

 ### Low friction to update

 I don't have a habit of writing a blog, and I know enough about myself that any substantial barrier to publishing new content will result in failure.
 I want it to be as easy as copy-pasting an email I've written.
-I want to be able to format in [Markdown](https://en.wikipedia.org/wiki/Markdown), and I don't want an editor that's going to start injecting cruft into the document.
+I want to be able to write in [Markdown](https://en.wikipedia.org/wiki/Markdown), and I don't want an editor that's going to start injecting cruft into the document.
 I want to be able to write directly in my code editor if it suits me and other times be able to use a GUI if I want too, and still have version control.

 ### Low cost